anmart/TeamPterodactylCS320/README.md

 * Contains this readme.txt
 * Contains a contributions.txt, listing the individual contributions of the team
 * Contains a revised final report
+* Contains the project in folder called TeamPterodactylCS320
-* Contains the database files for the database called proj in the folder called db (please do not move these files)
+* Within that folder, there are database files for the database called proj in the folder called db (please do not move these files)
+* Within that folder, there is a jar file which you will need to run the program

 #### How to run the code:
+* Extract everything from the folder (please do not mess up the folder hierarchy)
 * Make sure the code is connected to the database
-* On the command line: run Java Main (????)
+* On the command line, enter the command: java -jar PterodactylProject.jar

 ### Other
 #### Is the code not connecting to the database?